spuckhafte/ramen/README.md

 # Features
 1. Slash only.
-2. Reminds you for your tasks.*
+2. Reminds you for your tasks.
-3. Show you the cooldowns for your tasks.*
+3. Show you the cooldowns for your tasks.
 4. Shows you online users, playing NB. (*you can also hide from coming into this list*)
 5. Shows you the leaderboard for missions and reports.
-6. Plans your balance, just react to: *n balance*.<br><br>
+6. Plans your balance, just react to: *n balance*.<br>
-**both features are currently only for missions and reports*

 ## Upcoming
 1. Generates a CSV file for your list of ninjas. (*CSV file can be viewed as a spreadsheet in desktop or on browser*)